-As women, we are losing hair and we don’t even know it.
-We do not lose hair like men do, please but answer this truthfully:
+Are you a woman losing hair?
+Yes, women lose hair and we don’t even know it.
+We do not lose hair like men do.
+But answer these truthfully:

 - Have you noticed that the parting of your hair has become wider?